phptek/silverstripe-verifiable/README.md

 For a more public and visible means of verifiability, we make use of both the [Bitcoin](https://bitcoin.org/) and [Ethereum](https://ethereum.org) blockchain networks.
 In addition to storing value-based transactions in their native cryptocurrencies, these blockchains are also capable of storing arbitrary strings, making them ideal for storing Merkle Root hashes from which individual "leaf" hashes of data can be mathematically derived.

-We make use of REST calls to the [Tieron](https://tieron.com/) blockchain network, which itself writes hashed data to both Bitcoin and Ethereum on a periodic (hourly) basis.
+We make use of REST calls to the [Tierion](https://tierion.com/) blockchain network, which itself writes hashed data to both Bitcoin and Ethereum on a periodic basis.

 ## Install